jamesponddotco/privytar/README.md

 [Invidious](https://github.com/iv-org/invidious), and
 [Scribe](https://sr.ht/~edwardloveall/Scribe/), **Privytar** is easy to use, deploy, and should be pretty reliable.
-Use the official instance _TBD_ or host the service yourself.
+Use the official instance [s.privytar.com](https://s.privytar.com) or host the service yourself.

 ## Usage